 - Male partners who have frozen sperm obtained prior to surgery, travel, or treatment for diseases

-IUI is less expensive than IVF, and is usually covered by insurance, making it an accessible, popular and minimally invasive procedure.
+IUI is less expensive than in vitro fertilization (IVF) and is usually covered by insurance, making it an accessible, popular, and minimally invasive procedure.
 The average cost of an IUI cycle is around $900.

 Preparing for an IUI Cycle

 Before the procedure, you’ll need to do some testing to ensure IUI is the right step for you.

 This is the same testing women preparing for IVF will take, and will help your doctor understand your fertility needs better.
 You’ll have blood work done to test for hormones regulating your ovarian reserve, as well as genetic blood work to find out whether you’re a carrier for any particular disease.